Policies on privacy:

 Scribble & Smudge recognises that images can be an extremely powerful means to record and review the experiences of our activities, but also recognise the concerns of parents and guardians regarding the use of these images.

 Scribble and Smudge endeavours to take a responsible attitude towards the use of digital images.
-As result we have drawn upon these guidelines, based on the dept for educations advice for the use of digital images:
+As a result we have drawn upon these guidelines, based on the dept for educations advice for the use of digital images:

 Scribble and Smudge will only take and/or use images if permission has been obtained from parents or guardians of any child.
-Permission is sought on registration.

 Where appropriate Scribble and Smudge will follow the guidelines: